honest comparison

 Where the differences come from

-Xplor's portfolio strategy is well documented and shows up clearly in the public corporate releases.
-Acquire mid-market vertical SaaS companies serving fragmented categories (wellness, education, childcare, automotive), consolidate billing infrastructure under Xplor's payment processing, raise prices on the acquired customer base over an 18-to-36-month window, then exit at a higher multiple.
-Mariana Tek (acquired 2020), Glofox (2021), Lifeshape (2022), and now Momence (January 2025) all follow the pattern.
-The mechanism is not malicious; it is the rational economic response to the multiple Xplor paid.
+The PE roll-up strategy is well documented and shows up clearly in the public corporate releases.
+Acquire mid-market vertical SaaS companies serving fragmented categories (wellness, education, childcare, automotive), consolidate billing infrastructure under a shared payment-processing stack, raise prices on the acquired customer base over an 18-to-36-month window, then exit at a higher multiple.
+Xplor's Mariana Tek (acquired 2019) and Glofox (2021) both follow the pattern, and Momence has now joined the same orbit: Clubessential Holdings acquired Momence in January 2025, and Clubessential and Xplor announced a merger in September 2025.
+The mechanism is not malicious; it is the rational economic response to the multiple the acquirers paid.
 The same pattern that affected Mariana Tek pricing within 18 months of acquisition is now affecting Momence pricing.
 Junocal is independently owned and has no acquisition-driven economics that require those moves.
 The five Junocal commitments on the homepage are not just product preferences; they are structural commitments the founder has made publicly and are difficult to walk back without alienating the customers who switched to Junocal specifically because Momence's commitments were walked back.
 That is the difference and it is not symmetrical.

 Where Junocal is better

-Momence is now part of Xplor's portfolio.
-The portfolio strategy at Xplor has produced visible pricing pressure at Mariana Tek and Glofox post-acquisition, and the same pattern is now applying to Momence.
+Momence is now part of a PE roll-up: Clubessential Holdings acquired it in January 2025, and Clubessential announced a merger with Xplor in September 2025.
+The roll-up strategy has produced visible pricing pressure at Xplor's Mariana Tek and Glofox post-acquisition, and the same pattern is now applying to Momence.
 Junocal is independently owned by the founder, with no outside investors and no acquisition-driven economics.
 The structural commitments on the homepage (no contract, no marketplace, no processing markup) are difficult to walk back without losing the customers who chose Junocal specifically for them.
 If you switched to Momence between 2020 and 2024 to get away from Vista's Mindbody, the structural argument for switching off Momence in 2026 is the same.

-Momence handles term-based courses as a workaround built on top of recurring class bookings.
-The studio creates a recurring class series, manually attaches a single payment, configures swap rules through workflow rather than schema.
-Junocal ships terms as a first-class scheduling entity: a term is a fixed set of sessions on a fixed slot with a single instructor, single payment up-front, native swap rules, refund-with-medical-doc workflow.
-For UK studios where term-based course revenue is a meaningful share of the business (PilatesBridge survey suggests around 30 percent of UK pilates studio revenue comes through term-based bookings), the schema-level support is operationally significant.
+On Momence, a term-based course is something you build by hand on top of recurring class bookings.
+You create a recurring class series, attach the payment yourself, and set up swap rules through a workflow.
+On Junocal, a term is built in: a fixed set of sessions on a fixed slot with one instructor, one upfront payment, swap rules, and a refund-with-medical-doc flow, all ready to use.
+For UK studios where term-based course revenue is a meaningful share of the business (PilatesBridge survey suggests around 30 percent of UK pilates studio revenue comes through term-based bookings), that saves real setup time every term.

 • Migration carries email opt-in status

 Email opt-in status is one of the fields that's most often lost in studio-software migrations — clients land on the new tool marked unsubscribed, and the studio has to re-collect consent from each one.
 For a studio with 2,000 active clients, that's a months-long marketing project.
-Junocal handles opt-in as a first-class part of the import, signed off in the dry-run review, so the field comes across and the studio is back in business the day after cutover.
+Junocal brings opt-in status across as part of the import, signed off in the dry-run review, so the field comes through and you are back in business the day after cutover.

 Where Momence is better